-Devin Carberry has been an educator for almost 20 years in a variety of educational settings — from after school to public policy and from classroom teaching to nonprofit leadership — and in schools with a variety of progressive pedagogies — from multiple intelligences to expeditionary learning.
+Devin Carberry, has been an educator for almost 20 years in a variety of educational settings — from after school to public policy and from classroom teaching to nonprofit leadership.
+He has also taught in schools with a variety of progressive pedagogies — from multiple intelligences to expeditionary learning.

-His teaching has been featured in both national print and broadcast media, and he was been invited to serve on the Arizona Governor’s Task Force on Education and to write for Rethinking Schools magazine.
-He has helped launch three schools and two nonprofit organizations.
-During his career, Devin has developed extensive program development and strategic planning experience, and the ability to build high-performing teams, cultivate partnerships, mentor youth and coach new educators.
+His teaching has been featured in both national print and broadcast media.
+He has been invited to serve on the Arizona Governor’s Task Force on Education and to write for Rethinking Schools magazine.
+He has also helped launch three schools and two nonprofit organisations.
+During his career, Devin has developed extensive program development and strategic planning experience.
+He also developed the ability to build high-performing teams, cultivate partnerships, mentor youth and coach new educators.

 As for what I think is the most important value that we are adding to our youth cohorts lives…